ccli8/NuMaker-mbed-docs/Keil/BUILD_ARMCC_DEBUG_KEIL.md

 1. Replace *debug-mbed* with *your_program*.elf through the menu **Output** > **Name of Executable**.
 1. Download *your_program*.elf through the  menu **Flash** > **Erase** and then **Flash** > **Download**.
 1. Enter debug session through the menu **Debug** > **Start Debug Session**.

+## Known issues

+This approach is not officially provided by Arm Mbed.
+It has the following known issues:

+1. Generated ELF file is not completely compatible with Keil uVision and can cause Keil uVision to crash on entering debugging.
+1. Continuging above, source mapping doesn't work sometimes.
+Though, it can be addressed by the manual bring-up means:
+    1. Find the address of the function you want to source-debug by checking MAP file.
+Take note of it.
+    1. Pop up context menu from Disassembly View.
+    1. Enter the address in [Show Disassembly at Address](show_disassembly_at_address.png)